Rethinking E-COMM delivery in times of COVID-19parceladmin

 The rising demand for reliable delivery services has caused an added strain on postal operators when dealing with the last-mile problem.

-The COVD-a9 Pandemic has just speed up things.
+The COVD-a9 Pandemic has sped up things.